Bankole2000/phprestapi/README.md

 ## Features in Development
 More areas to explore in this regard are
-* User Authentication
+* 🙎 User Authentication
-* Protected Routes
+* 🔏Protected Routes
-* Handling Multiform data
+* 📃Handling Multiform data

 ## Contribution